This article was updated on March 31, 2020, to reflect Pew's current partnerships.

 There are many.
 Donors can make individual gifts towards one of Pew’s wide range of projects either to support the overall project goals or to a specific aspect of the work that directly appeals to them.
 These gifts range in size from $50,000 to $5 million.

 Pew’s donor-advised funds offer a unique platform for philanthropic giving, in which donors can recommend grants to qualified nonprofit groups which are then shepherded by Pew.
 Our staff can research potential funding areas, develop grant application processes, and create learning opportunities for donors with experts and fellow philanthropists for a highly customized philanthropic experience.
 A donor-advised fund at Pew could be a donor’s primary giving vehicle or used to complement his or her existing philanthropy.

-In addition, Pew can work in partnership on a project, as we do with the Pew Bertarelli Ocean Legacy Project, which is creating large marine reserves around the world, or the Pew-MacArthur Results First Initiative, which helps state policymakers establish new ways to evaluate the effectiveness of programs .
+In addition, Pew can work in partnership on a project, as we do with the Pew Bertarelli Ocean Legacy Project, which is creating large marine reserves around the world.
 Of course, we’re also sensitive to the fact that some donors prefer to remain anonymous, and are happy to accommodate them.
 I should also mention that a number of donors have let us know that Pew will be remembered in their estate plans.